ironbar/arc25/docs/modeling/Iteration_19_search_with_BARC.md

 Use the induction model from Boostrapping ARC (BARC) to search code solutions.
 This will stablish a baseline score that could be later be used to explore methods to improve the efficiency of the search.

+!!! warning

+    There was a bug where only the training samples from each task were used on this iteration.
+The conclusions are still valid but go to [Iteration 21](Iteration_21_fix_bug_with_data.md) to see the results after fixing the bug.

 ## Motivation

 I believe I can validate my ideas using the model from BARC.
 That saves me the process of generating